 CBROPS - Understanding Cisco Cybersecurity Operations Fundamentals v1.0

-This course teaches you security concepts, common network and application operations and attacks, and the types of data needed to investigate security incidents.
+This certification & training course teaches you security concepts, common network and application operations and attacks, and the types of data needed to investigate security incidents.
 This course teaches you how to monitor alerts and breaches, and how to understand and follow established procedures for response to alerts converted to incidents.
 Through a combination of lecture, hands-on labs, and self-study, you will learn the essential skills, concepts, and technologies to be a contributing member of a cybersecurity operations center (SOC) including understanding the IT infrastructure, operations, and vulnerabilities.
 This course helps you prepare for the Cisco Certified CyberOps Associate certification and the role of a Junior or Entry-level cybersecurity operations analyst in a SOC.

 After taking this course, you should be able to: